 A proactive approach to teaching and learning will help to engage children in learning, build self-esteem and make children part of the school learning team.
-We consider different learning styles and provide a curriculum that aims to be of interest to all pupils.
+We provide a curriculum that aims to be of interest to all pupils.

 We recognise that the example that is set by adults in their relationships with other adults and with children will have a great effect on the way that children behave towards others.